 Following intensive research and industry input, Design Academy has been created to complement existing curricula in design, business and engineering schools.
-Now in its third year, it has supported more than 350 students to strengthen their employability potential as well as supporting them to thrive in their studies and future careers.
+Now in its fourth year, it has supported more than more than 400 students to strengthen their employability potential as well as supporting them to thrive in their studies and future careers.

 Download the brochure